lfender6445/lfender6445.github.io/_posts/2014-09-21-10-must-have-chrome-extensions-for-developers.md

 * ## Appspector
   This plugin allows you to detect web applications and javascript libraries that are running on a specific website.
 I keep this one installed mostly to gauge what libraries my favorite sites are using - it also does a good job of detecting blogging platforms or frameworks like WordPress and Joomla.
+  Appspector adds a subtle icon in the address bar of the page you are viewing to indicate detected libraries.

   [Get Appspector Chrome Extension](https://chrome.google.com/webstore/detail/appspector/homgcnaoacgigpkkljjjekpignblkeae?hl=en){:class='grn'}